catalina1993/SpellFinder-main/README.md

 The spell filter and results layout needed multiple refinements for desktop and mobile views.
 Ensured that filter and table grid adapted to all screen sizes.
 -  **Dropdown & Form Styling:**
-Without Bootstrap, we had to custom-style dropdowns, form inputs, and buttons to fit the dark theme.
+Without Bootstrap, I had to custom-style dropdowns, form inputs, and buttons to fit the dark theme.
 Focused on accessibility and responsiveness.
 -  **Performance Optimization:**
 Fetching API data in real time initially caused slow load times.
 Optimized caching API requests and reducing re-renders for better performance.
-Despite these challenges, team collaboration and problem-solving helped us refine the app into a functional and user-friendly tool.
+Despite these challenges, problem-solving helped me refine the app into a functional and user-friendly tool.